A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

-\paragraph{Pointer-Generator Network} Similar to CopyNet, pointer-generator network has a differentiable network architecture~\cite{see2017get}.
-Differently, pointer-generator network explicitly calculates a switch probability $p_{m}$ between generate-mode and copy-mode.
+where $p_{g}(\cdot|\cdot)$ and $p_{c}(\cdot|\cdot)$ stand for the probability of generate-mode and copy-mode.
+Differently, PG explicitly calculates a switch probability $p_{m}$ between generate-mode and copy-mode.
 It recycles the attention distribution to serve as the copy distribution.
-The vocabulary distribution over $\mathcal{V}_{\text{ext}}$ is calculated by
+The distribution over $\mathcal{V}_{\text{ext}}$ is calculated by

 where $p_m(\mathrm{g})$ indicates the probability of choosing generate-mode, which is obtained by a nonlinear multi-layered (MLP) function.
 Importantly, CopyNet and pointer-generator network have been used as the \textit{base module} for a lot of knowledge-enhanced NLG work.